koraktor/acts_as_git_versioned/README.md

     MyModel.first.update_attribute(:name => "First MyModel instance")
     MyModel.commit

-After that you will have to commits in your Git repository `MyGit.git` with the diff between commit #1 and commit #2 being the corrected typo in the first `MyModel` instance.
+After that you will have two commits in your Git repository `MyGit.git` with the diff between commit #1 and commit #2 being the corrected typo in the first `MyModel` instance.